The Forgotten Preconditions for a Well-Functioning Internet: Reputation: Credit or extortion?

+A related example involves the practice of using similar blacklists to restrict access to websites.
+For example, the popular web infrastructure provider Cloudflare~\cite{cloudflare} offers its customers an option to block IP addresses associated with public VPNs and anonymising proxy networks such as Tor~\cite{tor}.
+In 2015, Akamai Technologies released a report claiming that in an experiment conducted by its researchers, ``Tor exit nodes were much more likely to contain malicious requests'' and recommended that traffic from Tor should be either heavily scrutinized... or completely blocked'' using tools such as its proprietary security module ``Akamai Kona Site Defender''~\cite{akamai2015}.
+Kona Site Defender includes a service called ``Client Reputation'' that categorises IP addresses as being malicious or not on the basis of their interaction with Akamai services around the world~\cite{akamai,kona}, which its customers can use to block access to their websites.

+A direct system-level consequence of this pattern of blacklisting is that Internet users who share IP addresses with each other, and especially Internet users who rely upon anonymity networks for their privacy, are denied access to much of the Internet.
+A second-order system-level consequence is that Internet users are forced to relinquish their privacy and must instead consider maintaining favourable reputations in the eyes of powerful gatekeepers, as well as strong relationships with their Internet carriers, as a prerequisite to using the Internet.

 In all such cases, extortionate behaviour is enabled by the separation of the function of maintaining the blacklist from the choice to use the blacklist, the perceived benefit of the blacklist on the part of its users, and the lack of accountability with respect to policy on the part of server operators that use the blacklist to the users of their own services.
+Are these the stewards that we wanted?
+Certainly they are the stewards that we have.